2022 Yeysk Su-34 crash: Analysis

 According to Ukrainian aviation expert Valery Romanenko, "if the flight had been combat, half of the house would not have been there."
 He acknowledged the presence of small explosions that were heard after the plane crashed, but suggested that these were either cartridges for a 30-mm cannon or training projectiles.
 However, he noted the absence of major explosions, despite the fact that the aircraft is capable of taking up to eight tons of bombs.

 According to The Bell, this disaster is at least the tenth non-combat loss of Russian aviation since the beginning of the Russian invasion of Ukraine.

 Investigation

-According to the Telegram channel of the Investigative Committee of Russia, a criminal case has been opened on the fact of the crash of the Su-34 aircraft in Yeysk.
+According to the Telegram channel of the Investigative Committee of Russia, a criminal case has been opened on the crash of the Su-34 aircraft in Yeysk.
 The department noted that criminologists of the central office of the department were sent to the scene of the incident, the circumstances and causes of the incident are being established.